-No car is built to last forever.
-But if you pay attention to a few basic things, you can extend the life of your car.
+No car is made to last forever.
+You can make your car last longer, though, if you pay attention to a few simple things.

-Whoever buys a new car usually wants to drive it as long as possible.
-After all, the expensive purchase should also be worthwhile.
-In Australia, vehicles are driven for an average of 10 to 11 years before they end up at the scrap dealer like WA Auto Parts.
-If high-quality, modern materials were used in the construction of the vehicles, the wear and tear is also correspondingly lower.
-This means that the expected service life can be as long as 15 years.
-But if you follow the advice below, you can enjoy your car for much longer.
+People who buy a new car usually want to drive it for as long as they can.
+The expensive item should be worth it, after all.
+In Australia, people drive their cars for an average of 10 to 11 years before they take them to a scrap dealer like WA Auto Parts.
+If the vehicles were built with high-quality, modern materials, they will also wear and tear less.
+This means that the expected life of the service can be up to 15 years.
+But if you do what is said below, you can keep your car for a lot longer.

-To find out how you can still save money on a visit to the workshop, read our special article here.
+Read our special article here to find out how you can still save money on a trip to the workshop.

-NOTE: According to the ADAC, the optimum torque for a normal car is around 1500 to 3000 rpm.
+NOTE: The ADAC says that the best torque for a regular car is between 1500 and 3000 rpm.

 Time for an inspection?
 Make an appointment now: